Vagif4799/spring-ehcache-sample/src/main/java/com/vagif/README.md

 #### Project setup

-* I have added sample data to my SQL tables from Internet.
+* I have added sample data to my ` SQL ` tables from Internet.

+* The methods of ` Service class ` are annotated with ` caching annotations ` to enable the ` caching support ` for the application.